MissouriMRR/docs/technology/git/git.md

 Essentially, a branch has a separate history from the main codebase.

 `git branch <branch_name>`

 `git checkout <branch_name>`

-To create a new branch, use `git checkout -b “feature/branch_name”`
+To create a new branch, use `git checkout -b “feature/<branch_name>”`

-Note: the “feature/” part is there as our naming system for our branches.
-When creating a new branch for our repos, use this syntax.
+Note: the “feature/” part is there as our naming system for our branches. "feature/" is the most common type of naming convention you will use; it indicates a new feature will be added to the branch.
+You can also use "bugfix/" to indicate your branch is for smaller updates and fixes to the current code.

 ### Pushing